MizouziE/web-with-mizouzie/content/articles/common-function-comparisons-in-php.md

 PHP is an arsenal of tools that can process data in a multitude of ways.
 This is one of the reasons that it powers ~75% of website server-side code.
 It is fast, has huge support and scales very well.

-If you were to investigate how many core functions PHP comes with on v8.1.2 you would find:
+If you were to investigate how many core functions PHP has on v8.1.2 you would find:

 ```sh
 >>> $funcs = get_defined_functions();